KAI KF-21 Boramae: Dual-path approach

 For the engine, Hanwha Aerospace signed an agreement with General Electric to manufacture General Electric F414 engines for KF-X aircraft.
 According to the contract, Hanwha is to manufacture key parts, locally assemble the engines, and oversee the installation of the engine on the aircraft.
 The company will support flight testing and build an extensive support system for the aircraft's operations.
+As of September 2025, the South Korean government has prioritized the complete localization of the KF-21's propulsion system to mitigate reliance on international supply chains and enhance export competitiveness.
+In support of this initiative, the Ministry of National Defense allocated ₩86 billion (approximately US$62 million) in the 2026 fiscal budget to replace the US-sourced General Electric F414-GE-400K with a domestic alternative.
+The development program, led by Hanwha Aerospace and Doosan Enerbility, aims to produce a 16,000 lbf thrust class turbofan engine by the 2030s.

-For some less critical components that can be sourced more cost-effectively than developing them domestically, KAI and ADD strategically partnered with numerous international companies.
+For general components that can be sourced more cost-effectively than developing them domestically, KAI and ADD strategically partnered with numerous international companies.
 For instance, Texstars was contracted to provide birdstrike-resistant canopy and windshield transparencies.
 Triumph Group supplies the airframe mounted accessory drives (AMADs), which transfer engine power to other systems.
 Other notable collaborations include Aeronautical Systems (CESA) for the emergency braking system, United Technologies for the environmental control system, and Martin-Baker for the Mk18 ejection seat.
 Cobham provides missile ejection launchers, external fuel tanks, and oxygen systems, while Meggitt is responsible for the wheel braking system and internal sensors. standby flight displays, and internal sensors including a fire detection system.
 The program also benefits from contributions by Elbit Systems for terrain-following systems and Curtiss-Wright, which supplies the flight test instrumentation system for data acquisition.
 This international cooperation for minor systems highlights a pragmatic approach to the KF-21's development, ensuring the aircraft maintains lower unit cost and is equipped with reliable, proven components.

 The strategic approach taken for the KF-21 program, which involves combining local development of core technologies with some international cooperation for minor components, has been noted by analysts as a practical and effective way to manage a complex project.
-While other competing programs, such as Turkey's Kaan and India's AMCA, have pursued a more ambitious, fully indigenous development path, South Korea's KF-21 model has been credited with achieving its development goals in a relatively efficient manner.
+While other competing programs, such as Turkey's Kaan and India's AMCA, have pursued a more ambitious, fully indigenous development path, the KF-21 model has been credited with achieving its development goals in a relatively efficient manner.
 The KF-21 program has been recognized for its adherence to its original timeline and budget, a notable accomplishment in a field where major defense programs frequently encounter delays and cost overruns.

 The local production rate for domestic components of KF-21 Block I has reportedly exceeded 65%.
-KAI plans to further increase the domestic components as it develops future blocks, when it is expected to domestically produce reliable parts cost-effectively.
+KAI plans to further increase domestic components during the development of future blocks, at which point it expects to produce reliable parts cost-effectively and within schedule.